L. Lin Wood spent months falsely claiming voter fraud cost Trump the election. Now Georgia is investigating whether he voted illegally.

 The investigation is the latest blowback Wood faces for his role in propagating Trump’s baseless claims, a stance that has also recently left him booted from Twitter, visited by the Secret Service and investigated by the state bar.

 Wood, a celebrity defamation lawyer, rose to fame after taking on clients like Richard A. Jewell, a security guard who was wrongfully accused of planting a bomb that killed one woman and injured more than 100 people during the 1996 Summer Olympics in Atlanta.
-More recently, he’s represented Kyle Rittenhouse, the teenager charged with fatally shooting two people at protests in Kenosha, Wis.
+More recently, he has represented Kyle Rittenhouse, the teenager charged with fatally shooting two people at protests in Kenosha, Wis.

-In December, Wood filed a federal lawsuit looking to overturn Georgia’s presidential election results by alleging that the state’s voting procedures involving mail-in ballots and signature matching were unlawful.
+In December, Wood filed a federal lawsuit looking to overturn Georgia’s presidential election results by alleging the state’s voting procedures involving mail-in ballots and signature matching were unlawful.
 Earlier that month, an appeals court rejected a similar lawsuit filed by Wood contesting the election results.
 That same court also rejected another lawsuit filed by Wood and attorney Sidney Powell that sought to examine voting machines.

 One day after the Capitol riot last month, Twitter permanently suspended two of the pro-Trump lawyer’s accounts over tweets that, according to the platform, incited violence.
 After he was expelled from Twitter, he took to Parler.
 One post appeared to threaten then vice president Mike Pence.
 It read: “Get the firing squads ready.
 Pence goes FIRST.”
 The site later removed the post.